leviwilson/marshall-starke.org/report/adult.md

 *  Rochester Homes

 <h4 class="subheader" id="employment">COMMUNITY EMPLOYMENT SERVICES</h4>

-*  78 Served
-*  96% Met Objectives
-*  100% Satisfied with Services

 There were 15 individuals placed in competitive employment over the last year.
-Of those, 13 held their jobs to Vocational Rehabilitation successful closure.
-Of the 15 placements, 9 established new partnerships with the following businesses:
+Of those, 15 held their jobs to Vocational Rehabilitation successful closure.
+Of the 15 placements, 10 established new partnerships with the following businesses:

+*  Country Roads (_Walkerton_)
+*  Temp Rite (_Plymouth_)
+*  Topps (_Argos_)
+*  Burger King (_Wanatah_)
-*  Hickory Creek Nursing Home _(Winamac)_
+*  Memorial Home Health (_South Bend_)
-*  Zentis _(Plymouth)_
+*  England Trucking (_South Bend_)
-*  P & H Machinery _(Walkerton)_
+*  L & B Country Store (_Monterey_)
-*  CorPak _(Plymouth)_
-*  Sayer Computers _(Dyer)_
+*  Specialty Furniture (_Knox_)
+*  County Line Landfill (_Rochester_)
-*  Jarriety’s _(Rochester)_
+*  Heinold's (_LaPorte_)
-*  Wappel Farms _(Knox)_
-*  Argos Schools _(Argos)_
-*  Knox Chamber of Commerce _(Knox)_

-After a referral is made to MSDC, the average time to develop a person’s Plan for Employment and to begin the job search was 40 days.
-Of the 13 jobs secured and completing successful VR closure, the average number of hours worked per week was 30, while the average hourly pay was $10.38.
-Six individuals (46%) have medical insurance through the employer.
-The average length of time from when MSDC received an individual’s referral and when an individual’s case was successfully closed was 17 months.
+After a referral is made to MSDC, the average time to develop a person's Play for Employment and to begin the job search was 28 days.
+Of the 15 jobs secure and completing successful VR closure, the average number of hours worked per week was 27, while the average hourly pay was $9.09.
+When surveyed, 100% of the 64 individuals served this fiscal year were satisfied with services.